 Benefits Provided.
-TCDRS provides retirement, disability and survivor benefits.
-Benefit terms are established by the TCDRS ACT.
-The benefit terms may be amended as of January 1, each year, but must remain in conformity with the Act.
+TCDRS provides retirement, disability and death benefits.
+Benefit provisions are adopted by the governing body of the County, within the options available in the state statutes governing TCDRS.

 Members can retire at age 60 and above with 10 or more years of service, with 30 years of service regardless of age, or when the sum of their age and years of service equals 80 or more.
 Members are vested after ten years of service, but must leave their accumulated contributions in the plan to receive any employer-financed benefit.
 Members who withdraw their personal contributions in a lump sum are not entitled to any amounts contributed by their employer.